alcantarar/dryft/documentation/JOSS_submission/paper.md

 threshold.
 Signal drift causes an increasing (or decreasing) amount of the vertical GRF signal to fall below the threshold, affecting time-dependent biomechanical variables.

-![Figure 1.
-Process of correcting drift from a vertical ground reaction force signal collected during treadmill running.
+![Process of correcting drift from a vertical ground reaction force signal collected during treadmill running.
 After aerial phases have been identified using a force threshold, aerial phase values are interpolated and subtracted from the original signal. ](example_JOSS.png)